-ITX 201 Information Technology Externship......3 Quarter Credits The Information Technology externship is a capstone course that is taken in the last quarter of a student's training.
-The student will complete 90 hours at an externship site with the goal of applying classroom skills to a real-world environment.
-The externship is designed to integrate classroom training and transform it into hands-on application, creating on-the-job experiences.
+The Business Administration/Human Resources externship is a capstone course that is taken in the last quarter of a student's training.
+The student will complete 90 hours at an externship site with the goal of applying classroom skills to a real world environment.
+The externship is designed to integrate the classroom training and transform it into hands-on application, creating on-the-job experiences.